bassamanator/Sovol-SV06-firmware/README.md

 This repository contains the Klipper configuration and firmware for the Sovol SV06 3D printer with completely *stock hardware*.

 I am creating these files for my personal use and cannot be held responsible for what it might do to your printer.

-❗☠️ **USE AT YOUR OWN RISK.
-YOU HAVE BEEN WARNED.** ☠️❗
+Use at your own risk.

 # Highlights